 The research design uses quantitative methods, precisely existing statistics.
-According to Neuman (2017), existing statistics are research based on statistical data collected by certain parties, such as the government or supervisory agencies, which are carried out by rearranging or providing information in new ways to present more information.
-He further stated that the existing statistics could be used for descriptive, exploratory or explanatory purposes.
+According to Lawrence Neuman (2017), existing statistics are research based on statistical data collected by certain parties, such as the government or supervisory agencies, which are carried out by rearranging or providing information in new ways to present more information.
+He further stated that the existing statistics could be used for descriptive, exploratory, or explanatory purposes.
 The object of study in the existing statistics is the statistical report itself.
-In this case, the object of this research is the BPS survey report for 2017, 2018, and 2019.
+In this case, the object of this research is the National Agency of Statistics (2017, 2018, 2019) survey report for 2017, 2018, and 2019 with coverage of more than 4 million Indonesian SMEs annually.
+Furthermore, the majority of the type of industry in the study is food and beverages (37.13%), wood industry, goods made of wood, cork, woven goods made of rattan, bamboo, etc. (14.17%), and apparel (13.25%).
+While the minority is the computer, electronic, and optical goods industry (0.02%), the electrical equipment industry (0.03%), and the motor vehicle, trailer, and semi-trailer industry (0.06%).
+By region, the majority of them are localized in Java (59.63%), Sumatra (16.07%), Bali and Nusa Tenggara (9.26%), Sulawesi (8.66%), and Kalimantan (4.41%).